 - Location: Art Institute of Chicago, Chicago, United States

-The Basket of Apples is one of the most distinctive still lives ever created.
+The Basket of Apples is one of the most distinctive still lifes ever created.
 It’s the epitome of what Post-Impressionism was about, which means the distortion of the ideals of Realism artists who were predominant in earlier parts of the 19th century.

-Since the time of Caravaggio and a brief period during the Dutch Golden age in the 17th century, still lifes depicting fruit and other common object had been mostly abandoned in favor of monumental history painting, portraits, and landscapes.
+Since the time of Caravaggio and a brief period during the Dutch Golden age in the 17th century, still lifes depicting fruit and other common object had been mostly abandoned in favor of monumental history paintings, portraits, and landscapes.
 Cézanne singlehandedly revived the genre, similar to the works of Caravaggio painted a Basket of Fruit (1599) in the late 16th century.

 4. Mont Sainte-Victoire and the Viaduct of the Arc River Valley